Common antibiotic significantly reduces child deaths across Africa

 "People suspected that there was going to be some kind of a benefit and this study really is a major, major contribution," said Griffiths.
 "The authors really deserve a lot of credit for conducting a study that's large enough to be able to look at this idea."

-The researchers caution that widespread of use of antibiotics such as azithromycin can lead to antibiotic resistance in the future.
+The researchers caution that widespread use of antibiotics such as azithromycin can lead to antibiotic resistance in the future.
 But previous studies suggest that resistance to azithromycin and other macrolides would not likely result in resistance to other classes of antibiotics, such as penicillins, which are currently used in Africa as first-line treatments for many infections.

 Azithromycin is currently used to treat a variety of infections ranging from sexually transmitted diseases such as chlamydia and gonorrhea to certain respiratory and gastrointestinal illnesses, according to the Mayo Clinic.
 It is still unclear how resistance to the drug would affect treatment of these conditions.